sehgalvibhor/List_My_Publications/README.md

 # List_My_Publications
 Generate a Latex file listing all the publications listed on the author's Google Scholar Profile.
-Reduces manual updating Publication Lists and CV.
+Prevents manually updating Publication Lists section in CV and personal websites.